salrashid123/gcp_error_handler/README.md

 The snippet below will list out the REST errors you'd see with something like GCS:

+>> NOTE, for convenience, this repo includes a library under `python/gcp_error_handler/gcp_errors.py` which wraps and surfaces the detail errors.
+For more details, see `python/README.md`

 ```python
     bucket = storage_client.bucket(bucket_name)
     try: